jklymak/MITgcmExampleSteadyGauss/docs/index.md

 where `-np 4` means we want 4 processors (as also specified in `code/SIZE.h`)

 The results should be in `../runs/RunFr1300/` and if we used `nf90io`, then the data should be in ``statevars.nc` and `statevars2d.nc`.

+## Modifying to your own needs:

+You probably don't want to use the simulation provided, so now you need to do the work of creating your own simulation.

+### Changing domain size

+  1. Change `code/SIZE.h` and recompile.
+  3. If using open boundaries change `input/data.obcs` i.e. `OB_Jnorth=80*0,` where in this case `ny=80`
+  4. Check `data.diagnostics` for the correct data being output for your purpose.
+  2. Change `input/gendata.py` and rerun `python gendata.py`.
+It
+     would be good practice to make a new name for the run at this point.

+### Changing other parameters

+  1. Edit  `gendata.py`.
+For new runs it is best to change the value of `outdir` right away so you don't overwrite your old runs.